Avedati/AI2048/README.md

 https://www.sfml-dev.org

-and downloading and installing the SFML library using the instructions in the README file that is packaged with SFML.
+and downloading and installing the SFML library using the instructions in the readme file that is packaged with SFML.